 …Fabrizio I have created a new database called Magnet44B_wor2 in which I have imported bodyboar_wor2… See below.

 So, the next job for me was to migrate the domain name from Bluehost to SiteGround.

-Then I went back into my SiteGround account and clicked on the Add Services tab, then scrolled down the page to Order Extras, then clicked on the Domain Transfer button.
+Then I went back into my SiteGround hosting account and clicked on the Add Services tab, then scrolled down the page to Order Extras, then clicked on the Domain Transfer button.

 I then filled in the domain transfer form which is pretty much self-explanatory, but I’ll walk you through the process nevertheless.
 Here is a screen shot of the form below.

-Domain Transfer Information Required – Here you need to enter the EPP authorisation code, and administrative email address.
-In Bluehost you can find your EPP code under domains, then elect the domain you’re transferring.
+Domain Transfer Information Required – In this field you need to enter the EPP authorization code, and administrative email address.
+In Bluehost, you can find your EPP code under domains, then select the domain you’re transferring.

-Domain owner info – This is where you place domain owner information such as name and address, email, phone and country.
+Domain Owner Info – This is where you place domain owner information such as name and address, email, phone, and country.
 It’s important you keep this information up to date at all times.

 If you’re doing this for the first time yourself, the process isn’t over yet.

-You will be sent an email from SiteGround to authorise the domain transfer.
-Click on the approve transfer link within this email, a page will load in your web browser and you will need to enter your EPP code again, and simply agree to the terms of transfer.
-Once submitted you’ll see this follow up page:
+You will be sent an email from SiteGround to authorize the domain transfer.
+When you receive this, open it and click on the approve transfer link within this email.
+A page will load in your web browser and you will need to enter your EPP code again, and simply agree to the terms of transfer.

 Additionally, you will need to go back into your Bluehost domain info page to confirm the transfer there too.

-If you log into your SiteGround account and go to to My Account, under Domains you’ll see the the domain transfer is pending.
+If you log into your SiteGround account and go to My Account, under Domains you’ll see that the the domain transfer is pending.
 See image below.

-One last thing I need to mention is that you will probably need to change your domain DNS, as it will still be pointing to the Bluehost server your site was hosted on.
+One last thing I want to mention is that you will probably need to change your domain DNS, as it will still be pointing to the Bluehost server your site was hosted on.

-Asides from the small but time consuming error SiteGround made with moving the wrong database (website), the outcome was a positive one in the end.
+Asides from the small but time-consuming error SiteGround made with moving the wrong database (website), the outcome was a positive one in the end.

-I hope you’ve enjoyed reading through this post, and seeing the steps I took for successfully migrating my WordPress niche site from Bluehost to SiteGround.
+I hope you’ve enjoyed reading through this post, and seeing the steps I took for successfully migrate my WordPress website from Bluehost to SiteGround.